newjersey/navigator.business.nj.gov/content/src/licenses/massage-therapy.md

 >**What if don't renew my registration?**
 >
->If you don't renew, your license will be suspended and you won't be able to legally run your business.
+> - If you don't renew, your license will be suspended and you won't be able to legally run your business.